-COVID-19 (loosely referred to as the Coronavirus) has had drastic effects.
-March Madness becomes March Sadness.
-Schools are closed.
-Restaurants are takeout or delivery only.
+Protecting tow companies during COVID-19 (loosely referred to as the Coronavirus) is critical.
+With March Madness becoming March Sadness.
+Schools closing.
+Restaurants with takeout or delivery only.
 Air travel, stock markets, tow shows… you name it, and it has likely been affected by this fast-spreading disease.

 Tow truck companies remain essential for motorists and trucking companies alike.
 So, how do tow company owners continue day-to-day operations while also protecting their employees and customers?